slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 -------------------------
 ### **Scripts Folder**

 ***Description:*** contains R scripts to process the data, to generate some of findings in the manuscript, to prepare data files for import into the PRIMER software program, and to create figures.
-The scripts are sequential and are labeled accordingly (Step1 through Step 6).
+The scripts are sequential and are labeled accordingly (Step 1 through Step 6).

 ***Contents:*** 6 files.
 All .R